Protos011/Maternal-risk-detector---ML/README.md

 # Maternal-risk-detector---ML
-A machine learning model to predict maternal risk levels using patient history, physical examination findings, and key laboratory investigations.
+The Maternal Risk Detector is a machine learning project designed to predict maternal risk levels using clinical and demographic data.
+Model comparisons using pipeline was employed as well as other leakage-free techniques.